lbeder/slowkey/README.md

 SlowKey incorporates Balloon Hash, a memory-hard Key Derivation Function (KDF) specifically designed to resist brute-force and large-scale custom hardware attacks.
 By requiring sequential memory access and significant computational resources, Balloon Hash ensures that attackers face steep costs in time and resources when attempting to compute hash functions at scale.
 Its emphasis on simplicity and flexibility, combined with its resistance to side-channel attacks, makes it an effective tool for securing passwords and sensitive data against rainbow table, brute-force, and hardware-accelerated attacks.
 This robust memory-hard approach provides a strong foundation for modern cryptographic security requirements.

-Alongside Scrypt, Argon2, and Ballon Hash, SlowKey utilizes SHA2 and SHA3 for their exceptional hash functions, providing an additional layer of security.
+Alongside Scrypt, Argon2, and Balloon Hash, SlowKey utilizes SHA2 and SHA3 for their exceptional hash functions, providing an additional layer of security.
 SHA2, a member of the Secure Hash Algorithm family, offers a high level of resistance against hash collision attacks, making it an excellent choice for secure hashing needs.
 SHA3, the latest member of the Secure Hash Algorithm family, further strengthens SlowKey's cryptographic capabilities with its resistance to various attack vectors, including those that may affect earlier SHA versions.

 A cornerstone of SlowKey's design philosophy is its commitment to resilience through diversity.
 By integrating Scrypt, SHA2, and SHA3 within its cryptographic framework, SlowKey not only capitalizes on the unique strengths of each algorithm but also ensures a level of security redundancy that is critical in the face of evolving cyber threats.
 This strategic mixture means that even if one of these algorithms were to be compromised or "broken" due to unforeseen vulnerabilities, the overall security scheme of SlowKey would remain robust and intact, safeguarded by the uncompromised integrity of the remaining algorithms.
 This approach mirrors the principle of layered security in cybersecurity, where multiple defensive strategies are employed to protect against a single point of failure.
 Consequently, SlowKey offers an advanced, forward-thinking solution that anticipates and mitigates the potential impact of future cryptographic breakthroughs or advancements in quantum computing that could threaten individual hash functions.
 Through this multi-algorithm strategy, SlowKey provides a safeguard against the entire spectrum of cryptographic attacks, ensuring long-term security for its users in a landscape where the only constant is change.